-We hire talented people in four main areas.
+We hire talented people in five main areas.

 Dedicated to our clients' missions, Sales and Marketing works closely with clients, engineering, and manufacturing to define, deliver, and support the industry's most trusted solutions.
 We take pride in serving as the voice of the customer during development and as trusted advisers during the sales and support processes.
 We work closely with Manufacturing to ensure both products and tailored solutions meet the exacting needs of the customer.

 Our Manufacturing Department produces high-quality, highly reliable electronics and related mechanical assemblies.
 We use state-of-the-art manufacturing processes and advanced material resource planning systems to perform above industry standards.
 Our employees take pride in their work, which is reflected in the quality and reliability of our products and services.
 We employ both part-time students and full-time career employees for opportunities to work in electronic manufacturing, mechanical and systems assembly, precision cable and sensor assembly, materials and inventory control, machining, and sheet metal fabrication.

 Our Client Services team is dedicated to helping our clients make data-driven, measurement-based decisions that impact the quality of life on our planet.
 Knowing our clients' applications are unique, we work collaboratively with them to select, install, configure, and maintain the right solutions.
 Using our global network of experts, we provide world-class technical support, consultation, programming, training, installation, maintenance, calibration, repair, and system design services.